balunist/mbp_docs2/source/the_basics/overview.rst

   when complete.
 You can then hide the joint by selecting the component, right click, and selecting the Suppress Joint command.

-A post-mapping task :blue-bold:`Rearrange Boards` is available to compress the arrangement of existing components on a board providing full rotation and part-on-part placement using Fusion 360's native arrange functionality.
-The task presents a list of components on the board with options to prioritize the order, helping with part-on-part placement, and a flip option to control which face faces up.
+A post-mapping task :blue-bold:`Rearrange Boards` is available to compress the arrangement of existing components on a board providing full rotation and  placement using Fusion 360's native arrange functionality.
+The task presents a list of components on the board with options to prioritize the order, helping with part-in-part placement, and a flip option to control which face faces up.

 Tasks on Created Map
 ====================